MVGopi/Email_Sending_Django/email_sending.md

 #### Add smtp and gmail account details in settings.py file existed in project folder

+* EMAIL_USE_TLS is to be enabled for security reasons.
+TLS (Transport Layer Security) encrypts all the SMTP commands.
+* EMAIL_HOST is for mentioning which sever is to be connected i.e server location

 ```python
 EMAIL_USE_TLS = True
 EMAIL_HOST = 'smtp.gmail.com'